In this Section:

-All Patients that are admitted to Austin Health are asked to choose whether they wish to use their Private Health Insurance or be admitted as a Public Patient.
+All patients admitted to Austin Health are asked to choose whether they wish to use their Private Health Insurance or be admitted as a public patient.

 All patients requiring medical care will be prioritised based on clinical needs, and single room accommodation will also be allocated based on clinical need.

 Austin Health runs clinical trials in a number of areas.
-Your doctor can provide more information if you are interested.
+Your doctor can provide more information if you're interested.

 In the unlikely event of a staff member having an accident that exposes them to your blood, you may be asked to be tested for Hepatitis B, Hepatitis C and HIV.
-In an emergency situation, such testing may need to be carried out before you have been able to consent.
+In an emergency situation, such testing may need to be carried out before you've been able to provide consent.